Meet Our Team

 Narayan

-Master Trainer & Foreman:
+Master Trainer & Foreman - eArth Nirmaan

 Starting as a mason from Saharsa, Bihar Narayan ji has 3 decades of work experience behind him.
 In 2008 when the River Kosi submerged his village he was inducted into the rehabilitation efforts by Hunnarshala Foundation - paving the way for his expertise in sustainable building techniques.